oraichain/myduckserver/README.md

 Already have a DuckDB file?
 You can seamlessly bootstrap MyDuck Server with it.
 See our [DuckDB file bootstrapping guide](docs/tutorial/bootstrap.md) for more details.

+### Managing Multiple Databases

+Easily manage multiple databases in MyDuck Server, same as Postgres.
+For step-by-step instructions and detailed guidance, check out our [Database Management Guide](docs/tutorial/manage-multiple-databases.md).

 ### Backup and Restore with Object Storage

-To back up and restore your MyDuck Server database using object storage, refer to our [backup and restore guide](docs/tutorial/backup-restore.md) for detailed instructions.
+To back up and restore your databases inside MyDuck Server using object storage, refer to our [backup and restore guide](docs/tutorial/backup-restore.md) for detailed instructions.

 ### LLM Integration